Fred: The Movie

-Fred: The Movie (stylized as FЯED: THE MOVIE) is a 2010 American comedy film written by David A. Goodman, directed by Clay Weiner and produced by Brian Robbins.
+Fred: The Movie (stylized as FЯED: THE MOVIE) is a 2010 American comedy film written by David A. Goodman, directed by Clay Weiner, and produced by Brian Robbins.
 The film is based on the adventures of Fred Figglehorn, a character created and played by Lucas Cruikshank for Cruikshank's YouTube channel, and it is the first film in the Fred trilogy.
 The film casts Siobhan Fallon Hogan and John Cena as Fred's parents and pop singer and actress Pixie Lott as Fred's crush Judy.
 First optioned as a theatrical release, the film instead premiered on children's TV channel Nickelodeon in the United States on September 18, 2010.
 In the United Kingdom and Ireland, the film was released theatrically on December 17, 2010.
 This film was the debut of Pixie Lott as an actress.

-The film was unanimously panned and has a 0% rating on Rotten Tomatoes.
+The film was unanimously panned by critics and has a 0% rating on Rotten Tomatoes.

 Plot

 Fred Figglehorn is an unpopular and hyperactive 15-year-old who believes himself to be cool and a good singer.
 He has a crush on a girl named Judy, and is devastated to see her performing a romantic duet with his rival and bully Kevin during a music class at school.
-Fred aspires to one day sing his own duet with Judy, but he's soon told by his mother that she has moved, thus, he embarks on a journey to find Judy's new house and sing with her there.
+Fred aspires to one day sing with Judy, but after several failed attempts to visit her at her house, he is told by his mother that she has moved, thus, he embarks on a journey to find Judy's new house and sing with her there.

-During his quest, Fred encounters a neighborhood girl named Bertha, a Hispanic man who can't speak English, a talking deer in the forest, and a bedraggled childhood friend named Evan who had gotten lost in said forest years ago.
+During his quest, Fred encounters many friends and foes, including a neighborhood girl named Bertha, a Hispanic man who cannot speak English, two eccentric pet shop owners, a talking deer in the forest, and a bedraggled childhood friend named Evan who had gotten lost in said forest years ago.
 Fred eventually arrives at Judy's home, and he discovers that she is hosting a party to which he was not invited.
 Fred is bullied by Judy's guests, and Kevin then shoves a pizza onto Fred's shirt, causing him to unintentionally vomit on Judy's party dress.
 An embarrassed Fred runs home and later finds out that Kevin posted the video of him vomiting on Judy on YouTube.
 In an attempt to get revenge, Fred decides to throw his own party in which no one will be invited, but he invites a sympathetic Bertha over, and the two put a bunch of mannequins in different costumes and film themselves partying.
-The next day, Fred edits and posts the video online and his peers, believing it to be real, are jealous that they weren't invited, making Fred popular amongst them.
+The next day, Fred edits and posts the video online and his peers, believing it to be real, are jealous that they were not invited, making Fred popular amongst them.
 Judy goes to Fred's house to apologize, and offers to sing with him, which he gleefully accepts.